Tylecodon leucothrix (C.A.Sm.) Toelken

 Adromischus leucothrix, Cotyledon leucothrix, Cotyledon swartbergensis

-Native to South Africa (Western Cape and Eastern Cape, mainly in the Little Karoo).
+This species is native to South Africa (Western Cape and Eastern Cape, mainly in the Little Karoo).

-The specific epithet "leucothrix" derives from the Greek words "leukos," meaning "white" and "thrix," meaning "hair," and refers to the conspicuous white hairs on the leaves.
+The specific epithet "leucothrix" derives from the Greek words "leukos," meaning "white," and "thrix," meaning "hair," and refers to the conspicuous white hairs on the leaves.

 How to Grow and Care for Tylecodon leucothrix